About the APMA

 This time period also saw the rise of low-cost markets like Eastern Europe, Mexico, China and India.
 Many of these markets provided strong potential for domestic supply growth while also becoming a source for low cost procurement due to their relatively low labour rates.
-Purchasing executives placed significant pricing pressures on North America suppliers by benchmarking supplier pricing based on emerging market costs, which were substantially lower in many instances.
-This created significant hardships for North American suppliers, forcing restructuring and lay offs to help strengthen their competitiveness.
+Purchasing executives placed significant pricing pressures on North America suppliers by benchmarking supplier pricing based on emerging market costs, which were substantially lower in many instances, resulting in significant hardships for North American suppliers, forcing restructuring and lay offs to help strengthen their competitiveness.

-During this period, North America saw significant expansion of Japanese led manufacturing including expansion and creation of new assembly facilities at Toyota and Honda in Ontario, followed by their Tier I and 2 suppliers.
+North America also experienced significant expansion of Japanese led manufacturing during this period, including expansion and creation of new assembly facilities at Toyota and Honda in Ontario, followed by their Tier I and 2 suppliers.

-Throughout this period, APMA continued its marketing support and outreach programs to foreign markets, helping to support Canadian companies in expanding and growing abroad.
-In partnership with the Canadian Government, the Provinces and Export Development Canada, the APMA led numerous trade missions and created Canadian Pavilions in each of the emerging markets where auto was a key market.
+Throughout this period, APMA continued its marketing support and outreach programs to foreign markets, to help support Canadian companies in expanding and growing abroad.
+In collaboration with the Canadian Government, the Provinces and Export Development Canada, the APMA led numerous trade missions and created Canadian Pavilions at industry events in each of the key emerging auto markets.

 By 2007, the auto industry was beginning to see signs of significant slow downs in the sector and by 2009, the industry became a significant casualty of the “Great Recession.”
-While the broader Canadian economy did not fair as bad as the United States and elsewhere during this recession, the integrated nature of the Canadian auto sector in North America and globally, our industry was also significantly impacted.
+While the broader Canadian economy did not fair as badly as the United States and elsewhere during this recession, due to the integrated nature of the Canadian auto sector in North America and globally, our industry was significantly impacted.

+A global auto recession emerged with production dropping precipitously.
 A reduction in Canadian light vehicle production followed, dropping to a low of 1.8 million units from a high of 2.7 million five years earlier.
-Following suite, parts supply sector shipments dropped to $19.16 Billion from a high of $35.4 Billion.
+Following suit, auto parts supply sector shipments dropped to $19.16 Billion from a high of $35.4 Billion.
 Employment similarly dropped to 59,878 people from a high five years earlier of 97,300.
-This period saw the bankruptcy of General Motors and Chrysler, followed by a series of supplier companies.
-Ultimately, the government of Canada, United States, Ontario and Michigan intervened with financial supports, preventing a total collapse of the industry and the supply base.
+The result was the controlled bankruptcy of General Motors and Chrysler, followed by a series of supplier companies.
+Ultimately, the Governments of Canada, United States, Ontario and Michigan intervened with financial supports, preventing a total collapse of the industry and the supply base.

-APMA came under extreme pressures during this period in managing its operations due to member departures, but ultimately persevered.
+Operationally, APMA also came under extreme pressure during this period due to industry consolidation and plant closures, but ultimately persevered.
 By 2010, the industry had begun to turn around.